ellysh/bash-programming-from-scratch/manuscript/BashScripting/loop-operators.md

 ## Loop Constructs

-Conditional statements manage the [**control flow**](https://en.wikipedia.org/wiki/Control_flow) of a program.
-The control flow is the order in which the operators and commands of a program are executed.
+You have learned the conditional statements.
+They manage the [**control flow**](https://en.wikipedia.org/wiki/Control_flow) of a program.
+The control flow is the execution order of the program's commands.

-The conditional operator chooses a branch of execution depending on the Boolean expression.
-This operator is not enough sometimes.
-You want additional features to manage the control flow. [**Loop constructs**](https://en.wikipedia.org/wiki/Control_flow#Loops) solve tasks that the conditional operator cannot handle.
+The conditional statement chooses a branch of execution depending on the result of a Boolean expression.
+However, this statement is not enough in some cases.
+You need extra features to manage the control flow.
+The [**loop construct**](https://en.wikipedia.org/wiki/Control_flow#Loops) helps you to handle these cases.

 The loop construct repeats the same block of commands multiple times.
 The single execution of this block is called the **loop iteration**.
-At each iteration, the loop checks its condition.
-The check result defines to perform the next iteration or not.
+The loop checks its condition after each iteration.
+The check result defines if the next iteration should be executed.

 ### Repetition of Commands

-Why do you need to repeat the same block of commands in a program?
+Why does somebody need to repeat the same block of commands in his program?
 Several examples will help us to answer this question.

-We are already familiar with the `find` utility.
-It looks for files and directories on the hard disk.
-If you add the `-exec` option to the `find` call, you can specify an action.
-The utility performs this action on each object found.
+You are already familiar with the `find` utility.
+It looks for files and directories on the disk drive.
+If you add the `-exec` option to the `find` call, you can specify some action.
+The utility performs this action for each found object.

 For example, the following command deletes all PDF documents in the `~/Documents` directory:
 {line-numbers: false, format: Bash}